awesome-workshop/docker-singularity-hats/_episodes/16-challenge-examples.md

 ---
-title: "Challenge Examples"
+title: "Bonus: SSH Credentials"
 teaching: 0
-exercises: 20
+exercises: 10
 questions:
-- "How to do a few more things?"
+- "How do I access my SSH credentials within a container?"
 objectives:
 - "How to run with SSH and not use `cp`"
 keypoints:
-- "Containers are extensive"
+- "Containers are very extensible"
 ---

 > ## Get SSH credentials in a container without `cp`